LewisWard/Animation-System/README.md

 For 3rd party libraries (i.e. Glew) see either their README or header file for copyright and notices.

+There are **2 different branches** that you can use to download/clone from, *master branch* contains all of the code, libs etc. you will need.
+However, if you are a **Visual Studio User** download/clone from the *VisualStudioVersion branch* as this will also include a VS project set up so you should just be able to open the project and build it.

 The project uses two different custom Maya Plugins for exporting objects, a file exported that ends in '.amesh' is from my plugin.
 Files exported ending in '.meshes' is not from my plugin, this is a 3rd party plugin, as a result, this plugin and its source code are not provided (the exported meshes have been provided).

 Modification of any source code, which is mine and not third party, is not permitted.